kirkpsmith/rfb-dev-kit/docs/cell_assembly.md

 >i
 >i This prevents accidental short circuits of the cell from the bolt shafts contacting the grafoil.

-## Insert the four bolts into cathode endplate {pagestep}
+## Insert the four bolts into positive endplate {pagestep}

 Take one endplate and insert the four [M6 x 35 mm hex socket cap bolts with washers]{qty: 4}.
+This will be the positive endplate.

 ## Place the endplate on the cell assembly tool {pagestep}